python-trio/trio-websocket/docs/clients.rst

 that ensures the connection is properly opened and ready before entering the block.
 It also ensures that the connection is closed before exiting the block.
-This library contains two such context managers for creating client connections: one to connect by host/port/path and one to connect by URL.
+This library contains two such context managers for creating client connections: one to connect by host and one to connect by URL.

 .. autofunction:: open_websocket
+    :async-with: ws

 .. autofunction:: open_websocket_url
+    :async-with: ws

 Custom Nursery
 --------------